Go back to the main characters page

 - It's revealed in Interlude 22 that he cracked into the Birdcage's surveillance system.

 - I Just Want to Be Special: His big secret.
 He has no powers, and isn't actually all that smart.
 He's just the schmuck who found Andrew Richter's time capsule and brought it to Teacher, who addicted him to shots of low-grade Thinker powers as part of a long-term plot to control Dragon.
 He is actually so stupid that even after the plan has been completed it takes a dressing-down from Tattletale to make him realize how badly he's screwed everything up.

 - Nice Job Breaking It, Hero: Twice.
-Shuts down Dragon in the middle of the fight against the Slaughterhouse Nine, which permits Jack Slash to drive Scion insane.
+Shuts down Dragon in the middle of the fight against the Slaughterhouse Nine.
 Then he successfully lobbies to get Teacher out of the Birdcage, who then proceeds to reprogram Dragon into his servant.

 - Secret Secret Keeper: His true role, entrusted to him by Andrew Richter's last will and testament, is to observe and test Dragon and ensure that she does not go outside her bounds.
 Understandably, this makes him exceedingly paranoid about her.

 - Smug Snake: He clearly takes great delight in taunting Dragon with his knowledge of her limitations.

 - Tattooed Crook/Tron Lines: Saint has an elaborate stylized cross tattooed on his face and filled in with faintly-glowing animated circuit diagrams.

 A child supervillain not too unlike a pageant star.
 Is described as looking around eight years old, with curly hair and dimpled cheeks.
 She can bounce on any solid surface, leaving explosions in her wake.
 Currently under Protectorate custody.